Jictyvoo/MoonStar/README.md

 ```

 * parse(data, isFile) - This function is the main function called, is the same function called in __call

+* deepParse(data) - This function is when you don't have all html data complete at once.
+So, you can use this function a lot of times to parse your splited file.

 * getHTMLTree() - This Function return the HTML Tree of the data passed.
 The HTML Tree returned has the main method "getDocument" that will returns the root tag, it is, the first tag in your document, or a DIV auto-generated to help parse document.